phamtoquyen/Language-Exchange-Matchmaker/README.md

 ### Known Issues
 * Database is not on a server hence there are currently multiple copies.
 * Some UI design needs to be improved.
+* createProfile Page is not connected to the Backend